Which of the following statements about lymph transport is correc... | Channels for Pearson+

 1

-Understand the role of the lymphatic system: The lymphatic system is responsible for transporting lymph, a fluid containing white blood cells, proteins, and waste products, back to the circulatory system.
+Step 1: Understand the lymphatic system's role in the body.
+The lymphatic system is responsible for transporting lymph, a fluid containing white blood cells, proteins, and waste products, back to the bloodstream.
+It does not have a central pump like the heart in the circulatory system.

-Clarify the mechanism of lymph transport: Unlike blood circulation, the lymphatic system does not have a dedicated pump like the heart.
-Instead, lymph is moved through lymphatic vessels by external forces such as skeletal muscle contractions, breathing movements, and pressure changes in the body.

-Examine the structure of lymphatic vessels: Lymphatic vessels contain one-way valves that prevent the backflow of lymph, ensuring it moves in the correct direction toward the heart.

-Evaluate the incorrect statements: Lymph is not pumped by a dedicated muscular organ, and its transport is not independent of body movement or reliant solely on gravity.
-These statements contradict the known mechanisms of lymph transport.

-Conclude with the correct statement: The correct answer is that lymph is transported through the lymphatic vessels primarily by the contraction of surrounding skeletal muscles, which is consistent with the physiological function of the lymphatic system.
+Step 2: Analyze the first statement: 'Lymph is transported through the lymphatic vessels primarily by the contraction of surrounding skeletal muscles.'
+This is correct because lymphatic vessels rely on the contraction of nearby skeletal muscles to push lymph through the vessels.
+This process is similar to how veins return blood to the heart.

+Step 3: Evaluate the second statement: 'Lymph transport is independent of body movement and relies solely on gravity.'
+This is incorrect because lymph transport is highly dependent on body movement, such as muscle contractions, and does not rely solely on gravity.

+Step 4: Assess the third statement: 'Lymph is pumped by a dedicated muscular organ similar to the heart.'
+This is incorrect because the lymphatic system does not have a dedicated pump like the heart.
+Instead, it relies on external forces like skeletal muscle contractions and respiratory movements.

 Watch next